entzmingerc/drumcrow/README.md

 | --- | --- | --- | --- |
 | `CROW.C2 X Y` | Select Parameter for X <br> CROW.C1 see above | V 0 ...
 V 10 <br> TT Value | Set a channel parameter to a value directly <br> Can be used to set ratios directly (1XYZ) <br> Values set with CROW.C1 takes higher priority than CROW.C2|

-CROW.C1 has higher priority than CROW.C2.
-If `CROW.C1 151` is currently selected and `CROW.C2 151 V 4` is sent, then the value of 151 is set to Crow input 1 (CROW.C1) and ignores CROW.C2.
 Many parameters can be set to zero by using V 5.
 (The 0V to 10V input is scaled to a -10 to +10 value internally).
 Most ratio values can be set to zero by setting input voltage to 0V (or V -10 from TT).
 Use the teletype OP `VV` to set a parameter to a decimal value.
 Some parameters are sensitive to decimal changes.
+If CROW.C1 is selecting the same parameter CROW.C2 is trying to set, CROW.C1 takes higher priority than CROW.C2.
+(Technically speaking, CROW.C2 will set the parameter, but it will then be immediately overwritten by the C1 value in the next update loop, CAW).

 ### C2 CAW CAW CAW
 Try doing everything with C2 instead of C1 and the PARAM knob